 i can’t do this anymore. i can’t be here…

-the baby will cry now. opening the house up in tight, resonating sirens that compress against the ceiling and pierce in your ears. your face will flush.
+the baby will have cried now. opening the house up in tight, resonating sirens that compress against the ceiling and pierce in your ears. your face will have flushed.

-it’s going into him, it’s going into him, like needles…
+it’s going into him, it’s going into him, like little needles…

-you will stand still while it goes on and on
+you will have stood still while it goes on and on

 now, you pace in much the same abandon. you look out at your yard, pull the curtain away. pretty curtain to tear the light to a stripe across your eye. and out in the yard there is nothing at all. it is a calm and pretty day. it is a lovely birdsong sinking into the interior of your apartment, the carpet and the walls.